Sadun Aren: Personal life and death

 Aren married to Munise Hanım on 25 October 1949 with whom he had two children, a daughter and a son.
 He died in Ankara on 8 March 2008 and buried there on 10 March.

 Works and views

 Aren is the writer of several books.
-He published several articles in the newspapers and magazines, including Yön, Emek, Marksizm ve Gelecek and Politika.
+He published several articles in the newspapers and magazines, including Yön, Forum, Emek, Marksizm ve Gelecek and Politika.

 When Aren was a member of the Workers' Party he claimed that the focus should not be exclusively on the theory.
 He also argued that the clash between socialism and capitalism should be nonviolent due to the changing nature of the economy and that discussions which led to polemics were not useful.
 Although Aren also did not support the Soviet invasion of Czechoslovia like Mehmet Ali Aybar, he was an ardent critic of Aybar's conceptualization of democratic socialism.
-Aren considered statism as an ideological tool to mobilize the masses.
+Because Aren argued that a non-authoritarian and democratic version of socialism was needed in Turkey.
+He considered statism as an ideological tool to mobilize the masses.

+Aren was one of the opponents of Turkey's association with the European Economic Community on the grounds that it would have negative effects on Turkish industry which was not yet developed.